WSU-kduncan/s24cicd-JoeClaborn/README-CD.md

 - Where it should be on the instance (if someone were to use your setup):
   - The script should be placed in a directory accessible to the user who will execute it on the instance.
 For simplicity, it can be placed in the home directory of the user.
 ### Setting up a webhook listener on the instance
-- How to install adnanh's webhook to the instance
+- How to install adnanh's webhook to the instance:
+  - Make sure that the 'Go' Environment is properly set-up on version 1.4+, then run the command `$ go build github.com/adnanh/webhook` to start the webhook.
 ### `webhook` task definition file
 - Description of what it does:
   - The webhook task definition file (`webhook.json`) defines the webhook configurations, including the execute command, response message, and trigger rules.